-Thousands of Minnesota families are eligible for low cost health insurance under Minnesota Care.
-Enacted by the Legislature the plan is open to families who meet certain income guidelines.
-To be eligible for Minnesota Care, an individual must meet the following criteria.
+Thousands of Minnesota families are eligible for low cost health insurance under MinnesotaCare.
+Enacted by the legislature the plan is open to families who meet certain income guidelines.
+More information and/or applications are available through the school social worker, call 1-800-657-3672 and ask for MinnesotaCare, or go to the Minnesota Department of Health's Guide to Minnesota's Public Health Care Programs.